 Fixes #123for easier issue navigation

 Once submitted, PRs are generally tracked through GitHub Project Boards.
-You can, for instance, find the status-react kanban board we maintain here.
+You can, for instance, find the status-mobile kanban board we maintain here.
 This allows us to track each PR through the lifecycle of contributor>review->to test->in testing->merge which we follow.

 Otherwise, you can: